AdamSobieski/adamsobieski.github.io/metamathematics/index.md

 ### Mathematical Truth

-The sets of expressions, e.g., $x_{i}$, can be interpreted as being intended to be sets of "true" expressions.
+For some systems, the sets of expressions $x_{i}$ can be interpreted as being intended to be "true" expressions.

 ### Paradoxes